IntelliJ Platform Plugin SDK Help

 Themes can change the appearance of more general controls in the IntelliJ Platform UI.
 Examples of these controls are labels, buttons, checkboxes, trees, lists, and menus.

-See also Platform theme colors — UI components in IntelliJ Platform UI Guidelines.
+See also Platform theme colors in UI Guidelines.

 Custom UI Control Colors